Home > Solar DC Electrical Components > DC Surge Protection Device

 Protecting Solar Inverters from Surge Damage Across All PV System Scales

-KRIPAL UKD2 DC surge protective devices are installed at every DC distribution level in a photovoltaic system where transient overvoltage protection is specified by the lightning risk assessment.
-From the array junction box to the inverter DC input and the battery storage DC bus, these SPDs form a coordinated cascaded protection scheme that diverts surge energy to earth before it reaches sensitive power electronics.
+KRIPAL SPC series DC surge protective devices are installed at every distribution level where transient overvoltage protection is required.
+From array junction boxes to inverter DC inputs and battery storage buses, these SPDs form a coordinated cascaded protection scheme that diverts surge energy to earth, safeguarding sensitive power electronics.

 PV Array Junction Box Lightning Protection